 About Grace Church School

 Grace Church School is a school for small children, a sanctuary in the middle of the biggest city in America.
-A grand old elm shades the entrance to the School and to Grace Church Brooklyn Heights, a historic landmark in the community.
+The courtyard welcomes children to the School and to Grace Church Brooklyn Heights, a historic landmark in the community.

 Grace Church School is something of a landmark itself.
 The oldest preschool in Brooklyn, it was founded in 1928 by 12 parish mothers who believed that children from different families could learn from one another in a playful and nurturing environment.